Get insider access

 Keychron K2 (Version 2)

-The Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are part of Keychron's K Pro series, which are upgraded models of the Keychron K Series, that includes the Keychron K2 (Version 2).
+The Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are part of Keychron's K Pro series, which are upgraded models of the Keychron K Series that includes the Keychron K2 (Version 2).
 The K Pro Series has a better build quality, including an aluminum frame option and PBT keycaps.
 They're also compatible with the VIA companion software, and they have added layers of sound-dampening foam to reduce typing noise, all of which are features that the original K Series lacks.

 Keychron K8

-The Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] is the upgraded version of Keychron's K Series, which includes the Keychron K8.
+The Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are the upgraded version of Keychron's K Series, which includes the Keychron K8.
 While the performance remains similar, Keychron made notable improvements to the build quality on the K Pro Series with new PBT keycaps, screw-in stabilizers, option aluminum frames, and two additional layers of foam inside the case for better acoustics.
 The K Pro Series are also the first wireless keyboards from Keychron to be compatible with the VIA companion software, so you can fully customize your layout, macros, and RGB backlighting.

 Keychron C1 Pro/C2 Pro

 The Keychron C1 Pro/C2 Pro and the Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are mechanical keyboard lineups.
 The C Pro series keyboards are wired-only models.
-C1 Pro is a TenKeyLess (80%) model, and the C1 Pro is a full-size model.
+The C1 Pro is a TenKeyLess (80%) model, and the C1 Pro is a full-size model.
 The K Pro Series are wireless models in various sizes, including TenKeyLess and full-size models.
 The biggest difference between these series is that the K Pro Series offers more hardware customizability overall.

 Keychron Q1

 The Keychron Q Series and the Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are both mechanical keyboard lineups from the manufacturer Keychron.
-The Keychron Q1 is a compact (75%) size that marks the first release in the Q Series.
-As a whole, the Q Series features a better build quality thanks to their gasket-mounted design and solid aluminum case.
-On the other hand, the K Pro Series are wireless keyboards that support multi-device pairing via Bluetooth, and they have a tray-mounted design.
-Otherwise, both keyboards are very customizable, compatible with the VIA companion software, and have a hot-swappable PCB.
+The Keychron Q1, a compact 75% size keyboard, was the first release in the Q Series.
+Overall, the Q Series boasts superior build quality with its gasket-mounted design and solid aluminum case.
+In contrast, the K Pro Series consists of wireless keyboards that support multi-device pairing via Bluetooth and feature a tray-mounted design.
+Both series are highly customizable, are compatible with the VIA companion software, and have hot-swappable PCBs.

 Keychron C1